Drangarnir and 4 other stunning sea stacks in the Faroe Islands

 Some tourists have tried the hike on their own.
 This is not permitted and you will definitely understand why when taking the long way to this attraction.

-If you are satisfied with seeing Drangarnir from a distance then head to the village Bøur.
+If you are satisfied with seeing Drangarnir from a distance then head to the settlement Bøur.
 This tiny settlement is just a short drive from Vágar airport where all flights to the Faroe Islands land.

 2. Risin & Kellingin